-Independent Living Alternatives (ILA) was established in May 1989 to promote the right of disabled people to live independently.
-ILA provides Personal Assistants (PAs) to people (know as PA Users) who need personal assistance in day-to-day living; people generally classified by society as having 'severe disabilities' and who need a high level of personal assistance.
+ILA provides Personal Assistants (PAs) to people who need personal assistance in day-to-day living; people generally classified by society as having 'severe disabilities' and who need a constant and high level of personal assistance.
+ILA does not work with people who are ill, but people who have physical limitations in their lives.